scottmcallister/scottmcallister.github.io/_posts/2016-10-25-thoughts-on-redux.markdown

 directory, reducers in another, and the store definition at the root of the application.
 In fact if you look at the "real world" example on the
 <a href="https://github.com/reactjs/redux/tree/master/examples/real-world" target="_blank">
-Redux Github</a> project, it will look something like this:
+Redux Github project</a>, it will look something like this:

 <pre>
 <code>